osisoft/AVEVA-Adapter-MQTT-Docs/content/configuration/text-parser/jsonpath-syntax-for-value-retrieval.md

 - The JSONPath expression of **ValueField** or **IndexField** is pointing to a non-existing value
 - The JSONPath expression of **ValueField** or **IndexField** is missing a value altogether
 - **DataType** does not match the value

+## Additional help

+Using PI Adapter for MQTT's discovery feature can help you easily find collectible data without manually creating the data selection file.
+For imformation on discovery, see [Data source discovery generic](xref:GenericDataSourceDiscovery).